IBM/knative101/workshop/exercise-6/README.md

     kubectl get pods --watch
     ```

 You should see some pods to indicate that your application is running.
+You may see pods for both versions of your application (-zero and -one).
 Wait about 90 seconds, and you should see that your application scales back down to zero and the pods terminate due to lack of use.
+You should eventually see the pods move from the `Running` to the `Terminating` state.

     Example Output
     ```
     NAME                                                    READY   STATUS      RESTARTS   AGE
     fib-knative-one-deployment-79d6cb9cbd-v4th5             2/2     Running     0          43s
+    fib-knative-zero-deployment-968c8896-8mhkx              2/2     Running     0          60s
     fib-knative-one-deployment-79d6cb9cbd-v4th5             2/2     Terminating   0          86s
     fib-knative-one-deployment-79d6cb9cbd-v4th5             0/2     Terminating   0          96s
+    fib-knative-zero-deployment-968c8896-8mhkx              0/2     Terminating   0          96s
     ```

     Note: To exit the watch, use `ctrl + c`.